jacecotton/tcds/utilities/WebComponent/README.md

 ## WebComponent
-`WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [`HTMLElement` interfaces](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) to help create [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with declarative templating and reactive DOM diffing.
+`WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [`HTMLElement` interfaces](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) to help create [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with declarative, state-driven templating.

 ### Defining a component
 Defining a Web Component works like defining any other custom element, only instead of extending `HTMLElement` directly, extend it with the `WebComponent` wrapper: